 - Combine hot water and soda in a glass bottle.
 Shake well to dissolve.

 - Pour vodka and essential oils into the bottle.
 Shake to combine.

-- Download and attach a free printable PDF label to the bottle.
+- Download and attach this free printable PDF label to the bottle.

-- To use: Wearing gloves, spray the area and scrub until very clean.
-To disinfect you must mist again with cleanser and allow to remain wet for a few minutes to kill all bacteria.
+- To use: Wearing gloves, spray the area, and scrub until very clean.
+To disinfect you must mist again with cleanser and allow it to remain wet for a few minutes to kill all bacteria.